tothemoonsands/samsung-tv-ws-api/README.md

 Now run install:

 ```
-python ./setup.py install
+sudo pip install --editable .
 ```
-You can substitute `develop` for `install` if you want to install in developer mode.
+You can leave `--editable` out if you don't want to install in developer mode.
-**NOTE:** setuptools is deprecated (in favour of pip), but you can still use it for now.
+**NOTE:** setuptools is deprecated (in favour of pip).

 You can also install directly from git using pip (your command may be `pip` or `pip3` depending on your setup):